Sleep tracking

 -

 You can also try to adjust the sensitivity of each type of settings to get optimal results.
-In most cases, too much awake periods are caused by significant HR peaks.
+In most cases, too many awake periods are caused by significant HR peaks.

 -